stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 - The parser admits hexadecimal integer values of the form `0xHHHH`.
 - Any additional trailing content after a valid JSON object or array is silently ignored.
-- To parse JSON data from files use the `SOAP_ENC_PLAIN` flag to set the context, otherwise files containing just the JSON values `true`, `false`, and `null` are not parsed.
+- To parse JSON data from files or from any other non-HTTP source use the `SOAP_ENC_PLAIN` flag to set the context, otherwise files containing just the JSON values `true`, `false`, and `null` are not parsed.

 Copyright                                                           {#copyright}
 =========